manjash/VoterJson/README.md

 ## Creating a container with postgres

 For some reason, creating Dockerfile in /database and building -> running it didn't work.
-That's why doing this instead
+That's why doing this instead:

+First of all, launch Docker app locally.
+Then run

 ```
 docker run --name voterjson_db -e POSTGRES_PASSWORD=qwerty123 -d postgres
 ```